Nominations for Rose and Bay Award: Fiction Category

 Summary: "Stupendous Story" is an ongoing (2008-current) serial about a little girl, an old man, an enchanted suitcase, and their quest to save the universe.
 It is funded by subscription; subscribers get to see each weekday's installment immediately, then completed sections are released for public viewing.
 So far, three sections are visible, and Muse is seeking a publisher for a hardcopy edition."

-5) You may nominate a maximum of three projects per category.
+4) You may nominate a maximum of three projects per category.
 You are not required to make that many nominations or to cover all the categories.
-You may not nominate your own project; that's tacky.
+Please make each nomination in a separate comment; that way, if a problem occurs with one nomination it will not affect any others.
+You may NOT nominate your own project.

-8) Voting will take place via LiveJournal polling in this community, open to all.
-You may cast one vote per category.
-(There may need to be more than one poll question per category, and runoffs, if the number of nominees is high.)
-You may not vote for your own project, nor yourself as a patron; that's tacky.
+8) Voting will take place via LiveJournal polling in the community, open to all.
+Polling is by popular vote, with checkboxes; you may vote for all of the projects in a category that you admire.
+(There may need to be more than one poll question per category, and runoffs, if the number of nominees is high.
+LJ has a limit to how many options there can be per question in a poll.)
+You ARE allowed to vote for your own project, or yourself as a patron.

 How You Can Help

-As a new award, Rose and Bay depends on your enthusiasm to make it a success.
+As a relatively new award, Rose and Bay depends on everyone's participation and enthusiasm to make it a success.
 Here are some ways you can help that happen:

-4) If you're a patron or audience member, highlight your favorite cyberfunded projects from 2009 and direct people back to the award.
+4) Share.
+If you're a patron or audience member, highlight your favorite crowdfunded projects from 2012 and direct people back to the award.
 Are you following other patrons whose tastes match your own to see what they sponsor or recommend?
 Mention them too!
 This makes it easier for people to find eligible nominees.

-5) If you're a creative person, let your audience and patrons know which of your projects are eligible for the Rose and Bay Award, including a link to the relevant nomination page(s).
-Do you have an "honor wall" or other place acknowledging your patrons?
-Mention that too!
+5) Speak up.
+Don't be shy.
+If you have eligible projects for Rose & Bay, let your audience and patrons know and link them to the relevant nomination post(s).
+If you have an "honor wall" or other place acknowledging your patrons, mention that too!
 Let your fans know there is a way for them to honor your project and the patrons who make it possible.